Tinian Joint Chiefs

 Hiroshima

-Once armed, the weapon was extremely unsafe, with a crash, fire or immersion in water causing a full yield explosion.
-For this reason 'Deke' Parsons, serving as the weaponeer managed the arming of the bomb during the flight, barehanded in sub-zero temeratures.
+On August 6th 1945 the Enola Gay took off for Hiroshima, carrying the Little Boy bomb.
+Once armed the weapon was extremely unsafe, with a crash, fire or immersion in water causing a full yield explosion.
+For this reason 'Deke' Parsons, serving as the weaponeer managed the arming of the bomb during the flight, barehanded in sub-zero temperatures.

 Nagasaki